jaimerodriguez/holodemo/README.md

+### Importing our models and assets into the project (not needed when using Startup Branch).
+1. Drag & Drop the *3rdParty/Models* folder into the *Assets* folder in Unity.
+[Ending up with a hierarchy of Assets/Models/BB8, Assets/Models/Yoda, Assets/Models/Cursor]
+2. Copy the *3rdParty/Sounds* folder onto the *Assets* folder in Unity.
+3. Create a folder in Unity called *Materials* and add three  Materials (created with Standard shader).
+Call them Red, Green, Blue.
+Set the Albedo accordingly so the name of each material matches its albedo.
+4. Copy the *3rdParty/Scripts* folder into our Assets folder in Unity.
+This will bring all our scripts, which we will use and explain in the latter sections

+### Creat
+1. Save your Scene into a new folder -called **Scenes**- in Unity.
+Call your scene *"main"*
+2. Configure the Main Camera as a HoloLens camera:
+	1.Transform.Position = **0,0,0**
+	2.Clear Flags = **Solid Color**
+	3. Background = Black = RGBA (0,0,0,255)
+3. Save scene again.

-### Preparing our scene
+### Preparing our scene (BEGIN HERE WHEN USING STARTUP BRANCH).

 1. Drag the Vuforia ImageTarget prefab into the scene hierarchy.
-Call it "Vuforia_Image_Yoda".
+Call the GameObject added "Vuforia_Image_Yoda".
 Configure the following properties in the inspector:
-	1. Type = Predefined
+	1. Type = **Predefined**
-	2. Database = YodaImages
+	2. Database = **YodaImages**
-	3. ImageTarget = Yoda Stretched
+	3. ImageTarget = **YodaStretched**
-	4. Leave width and height untouched ( 0.28 width = 11 inches for printed paper).
+	4. Leave width and height untouched (0.28 width = 11 inches for printed paper).

-1. Importing our models into the project.
-	1. Drag & Drop the *3rdParty/Models* folder into the *Assets* folder in Unity.
-[Ending up with a hierarchy of Assets/Models/BB8, Assets/Models/Yoda, Assets/Models/Cursor]

 2. Adding our models into the scene.
 	1. Adding the BB8
  		2. Drag the BB8 Model into the scene hierarchy.